Ordered vs Disordered States of the Random-Field Model in Three Dimensions

 In this paper we present numerical results on the energy minimization in Eq. (\ref{eq:ham-discrete}) for the uncorrelated RF,

 (Greek indices being the Cartesian components of the vectors) although computations for a correlated RF have been performed as well.
-The correlator above has the same form for the fixed-length RF, $\left|\mathbf{h}_{i}\right|=h=\mathrm{const}$, our main choice, as well as for models with a distributed RF strength $h$, such as Gaussian distribution.
-No difference between the fixed-length and Gaussian models has been found in numerical calculations.
+Our main choice for the numerical work has been a fixed-length RF: $\left|\mathbf{h}_{i}\right|=h=\mathrm{const}$.
+No difference has been found for models with a distributed RF strength, e.g. Gaussian.

 Before doing numerical work it is useful to obtain some exact analytical formulas that can provide the ultimate test for our numerical results.
 One such formula describes the short-range behavior of spin-spin correlations.
 Choosing in $3d$